 Whether you’re a seasoned pro in this regard or someone who doesn’t have a whole lot of experience when it comes to cooking and picking out great bottles of vino, everyone can benefit from a few tricks of the trade.

-Luckily for all of you, here at The Wine Gallery, we’re old hands in the fine art of seduction, and we’ve picked out three delicious and simple recipes - each with their own perfect wine pairings - for you to rustle up in your own kitchen.
+Luckily for all of you, here at Good Pair Days, we’re old hands in the fine art of seduction, and we’ve picked out three delicious and simple recipes - each with their own perfect wine pairings - for you to rustle up in your own kitchen.

 So, avoid the mad rush for restaurant tables, set the lighting to low, stick some smooth tunes on the stereo, and have a go at some of these romantic dishes this Valentine’s Day!

 This decadent dish is perfect for those looking to cook something which comes across as highly impressive, and yet is actually incredibly simple and quick to prepare.
 Sirloin steak is known to be a bit of an aphrodisiac, too, so this romantic meal for two is sure to get you in the mood for love…

 What You Need

 - 8 brown shallots, peeled and quartered, but left whole at the root